Melon56/sveltewind/README.md

 # Svelte + TS + Vite + Tailwindcss
-note: this requires pnpm and npx to already be installed Instructions for all fun:
+note: this requires pnpm and npx to already be installed<br>
+Instructions for all fun:
 - Get the files ```npx degit Melon56/sveltewind <project name>```
 - ```cd``` to the folder and run ```pnpm i```